HNoMS B-5: Operation Weserübung and Capture

 HNoMS B-5 was part of the Norwegian naval forces at Kristiansand which consisted of her along with her sister ships in the 2nd Submarine Division HNoMS B-2 and HNoMS B-4.
 The 3rd Torpedo boat Division consisting of the old torpedo boats HNoMS Jo, HNoMS Grib, HNoMS Lom, HNoMS Ravn and HNoMS Ørn, along with the 2nd Torpedo boat Division consisting of the old torpedo boats HNoMS Skarv, HNoMS Teist and the modern torpedo boat HNoMS Kjell.
-The 10th Auxiliary Division consisting of the auxiliary patrol vessels HNoMS Kvik, HNoMS Blink and HNoMS Lyn as well as the 11th Auxiliary Division made up of the auxiliary patrol vessels HNoMS Willaim Barents, HNoMS Firern, HNoMS Lyngdal, HNoMS Hval IV, HNoMS Hval VI and HNoMS Hval VII.
+The 10th Auxiliary Division consisting of the auxiliary patrol vessels HNoMS Kvik, HNoMS Blink and HNoMS Lyn as well as the 11th Auxiliary Division made up of the auxiliary patrol vessels HNoMS William Barents, HNoMS Firern, HNoMS Lyngdal, HNoMS Hval IV, HNoMS Hval VI and HNoMS Hval VII.
 The Sleipner-class destroyers HNoMS Odin and HNoMS Gyller were also present in the harbor at the time.
 The commanding officer at Kristiansand was Kommandør Severin Edward Wigers.

 On the morning of 9 April 1940, German troops invaded Denmark and Norway under the code name Operation Weserübung.
 A German invasion force named landing force number four consisting of the German light cruiser Karlsruhe (which served as a troop transport for 1,000 soldiers), an E-boat tender along with six other E-boats and four large torpedo boats including Luchs, Greif and Seeadler, which had left Bremerhaven, Germany on April 8, were tasked to capture Kristiansand.
 The invasion force could only attempt to enter the harbor in the morning of April 9 because there had been a heavy fog obscuring the city the previous day which would have made the passage into the fjord and therefore the harbor too dangerous.

 When the invasion force led by the German light cruiser Karlsruhe finally entered the fjord at 5 am, they immediately came under heavy fire from the Norwegian coastal guns stationed at Odderøya Fortress.
 The sound of the first attack alarmed the Sleipner-class destroyers HNoMS Odin and HNoMS Gyller both of which sprang into action with HNoMS Odin steaming out into the Toppdalsfjord to open up fire against the newly attacking Luftwaffe bombers (which were targeting the fortress and the civilian neighborhoods of the city) with her Oerlikon 20 mm cannon and two 12.7 mm anti-aircraft machine guns while HNoMS Gyller joined in on the defense against the Luftwaffe attack with her single Bofors 40 mm gun and two Colt 12.7 mm anti-aircraft machine guns.
 Both ships managed to evade the bombs dropped from the German aircraft but weren't able to shoot down any planes, only damaging a couple.